bombasticSlacks/Aspirant/Game/Adventurers.md

 You can put 6 ranks into skills of your choice, no skill may go above rank 2.

 ### Determine Starter Training
-All characters begin play with 2 basic trainings of their choice.
+All characters begin play with 2 basic [Training](Character-Development#Training) of their choice.

 ### Purchase Progression
 At this point, you can spend as much of your remaining XP as you would like to.
 Each training / skill you take does require spending money: [Costs Of Services](Services#Costs%20Of%20Services).
 Your character can also decide to start with [Cultural-Mutations](Cultural-Mutations).